Meet Our Staff

 Rick Cehon is the Treasurer for Project New Hope Inc. Rick is currently a Program Manager at Fidelity Investments and a part time professor at Clark University in Worcester.
 He currently lives in Leicester, MA with his wife and 2 sons.
 Rick has been volunteering in the community as the current Scoutmaster for Troop 123, Chairman of the Town Administrator Search Committee in 2013, Past President of the Leicester Town Band, Inc. and Leicester Community Music School.
 Rick holds a Master of Science in Information Technology from Clark University and a Bachelor of Arts from Assumption College.

-Robyn Coons is the Assistant Treasurer of Project New Hope.
-CDR Robyn Coons is an Officer in the United States Public Health Service (USPHS) and currently detailed to the Federal Bureau of Prisons.
-Robyn has a master’s degree in social work and is one year away from receiving her doctoral degree in public health.
+CAPT Robyn Coons is the Assistant Treasurer and Internship Coordinator of Project New Hope.
+CAPT Robyn Coons is an Officer in the United States Public Health Service (USPHS) and currently detailed to the Federal Bureau of Prisons.
+Robyn has a master’s degree in social work and a doctoral degree in public health.

 Patty Moore has worked at Arbor Counseling Services for the past 11 years as administrative assistant.
 Her father served in the United States Navy.
 Patty takes great pride in helping Veterans and their families.